-The purpose of the American Rescue Plan (ARP) Act Elementary and Secondary School Emergency Relief (ESSER) III Fund is to help safely reopen and sustain the safe operation of schools and address the impacts of COVID-19 on the nation's students by addressing students' academic, social, emotional, and mental health needs.
+The purpose of the American Rescue Plan (ARP) Act Elementary and Secondary School Emergency Relief (ESSER) III Fund is to sustain the safe operation of schools and address the impacts of COVID-19 on the nation's students by addressing students' academic, social, emotional, and mental health needs.
 Norfolk Public Schools has been awarded \$113,301,572.62 in ESSER III funds.
 This plan describes how the awarded funds will be used.
 Questions about this plan should be directed to the Division of Communications and Community Engagement at 757-628-3459 or TellUs@npsk12.com.
+There are minimal changes to this draft as the funds have not been appropriated by the City of Norfolk as of the date of this revision.